sbstndb/neural_k/README.md

-# Neural K - Réseau de Neurones avec Kokkos
+# Neural K - Neural Network with Kokkos

-Neural K est un projet de réseau de neurones minimaliste exploitant la puissance de [Kokkos](https://github.com/kokkos) pour la portabilité multi-backend (CPU/GPU).
-Son objectif est d'offrir une première prise en main de la bibliothèque Kokkos ainsi que des bases de l'IA.
+Neural K is a minimalist neural network project leveraging the power of [Kokkos](https://github.com/kokkos) for multi-backend portability (CPU/GPU).
+Its goal is to provide a first hands-on experience with the Kokkos library and AI fundamentals.

 ## Architecture